-Edinburgh Old Town tenements, New Town houses and beautiful country gardens.
+NTS properties in Edinburgh include Old Town tenements, New Town houses and beautiful country gardens,

 National Trust for Scotland